Free energy upgrades (Warmer Homes Scheme)

 You can find information about the scheme in the SEAI’s FAQs and the SEAI’s Scheme and Application Guidelines (pdf).

-The process from application to completion of works usually takes between 24 and 26 months, though this may vary.
+The process from application to completion of the work usually takes between 24 and 26 months, though this may vary.
+You can find the current waiting times for each stage of the scheme on the SEAI website.
+Applications are dealt with on a first-come, first-served basis.

 Is my home suitable?

-The SEAI will review your application and if you are eligible.
+The SEAI will review your application and if you qualify.
 They will then assess if your home is suitable for the work.
 A surveyor acting for the SEAI will arrange to call to your home to do this.
 They will complete a survey of your home, which involves:

 Getting the work done